Prerequisites

 - Use

 s3:PutBucketPolicy: This action is treated as global.
-To allow it, include"s3:PutBucketPolicy"in theactionsand setresourcesto either"*"or the specific bucket name (e.g.,"my-bucket").
+To allow it, include"s3:PutBucketPolicy"in theactionsand setresourcesto either"*"or the specific bucket name (for example,"my-bucket").

 Allowed AI Object Storage API actions